dayte-rguez/IT-Academy/README.md

 		- Get even numbers from an array of numbers
 	- Fase 2
 		- Get average, min and max of an array of numbers
+	- Fase 3
+		- >, < and distinct selection